 The mission of the Advanced Scientific Computing Research Program is to deliver forefront computational and networking capabilities to scientists nationwide that enable them to extend the frontiers of science, answering critical questions that range from nanoscience to astrophysics and include nuclear structure, the function of living cells and the power of fusion energy.
+Two long term measures for the program are:

+- 1. Demonstrate progress toward developing the mathematics, algorithms, and software that enable effective scientifically critical models of complex systems, including highly nonlinear or uncertain phenomena, or processes that interact on vastly different scales or contain both discrete and continuous elements. - 2.
+Demonstrate progress toward developing, through the Genomes to Life partnership with the Biological and Environmental Research program, the computational science capability to model a complete microbe and a simple microbial community.
 In order to accomplish this mission, this program fosters and supports fundamental research in advanced computing research (applied mathematics, computer science and networking), and operates supercomputer, networking, and related facilities to enable the analysis, modeling, simulation, and prediction of complex phenomena important to the Department of Energy.

-The Mathematical, Information, and Computational Sciences Subprogram This subprogram is responsible for carrying out the primary mission of the ASCR program: discovering, developing, and deploying advanced scientific computing and communications tools and operating the high performance computing and network facilities that researchers need to analyze, model, simulate, and -- most importantly -- predict the behavior of complex natural and engineered systems of importance to the Office of Science and to the Department of Energy.
+The Mathematical, Information, and Computational Sciences Subprogram

+This subprogram is responsible for carrying out the primary mission of the ASCR program: discovering, developing, and deploying advanced scientific computing and communications tools and operating the high performance computing and network facilities that researchers need to analyze, model, simulate, and -- most importantly -- predict the behavior of complex natural and engineered systems of importance to the Office of Science and to the Department of Energy.

-The computing, networking middleware required to meet Office of Science needs exceed the state-of- the-art by a wide margin.
+The computing and advanced networks required to meet Office of Science needs exceed the state-of- the-art by a wide margin.
 Furthermore, the algorithms, software tools, the software libraries and the distributed software environments needed to accelerate scientific discovery through modeling and simulation are beyond the realm of commercial interest.
 To establish and maintain DOE's modeling and simulation leadership in scientific areas that are important to its mission, the MICS subprogram employs a broad, but integrated research strategy.
 The basic research portfolio in applied mathematics and computer science provides the foundation for enabling research activities, which includes efforts to advance high-performance networking, to develop software tools, software libraries and software environments.
 Results from enabling research supported by the MICS subprogram are used by computational scientists supported by other Office of Science and other DOE programs.
 Research areas include:

-(a) Applied Mathematics
+a) Applied Mathematics

-Research on the underlying mathematical understanding and numerical algorithms to enable effective description and prediction of physical systems, such as fluids, magnetized plasmas, or protein molecules.
+Research on the underlying mathematical understanding and numerical algorithms to enable effective description and prediction of physical systems such as fluids, magnetized plasmas, or protein molecules.
 This includes, for example, methods for solving large systems of partial differential equations on parallel computers, techniques for choosing optimal values for parameters in large systems with hundreds to hundreds of thousands of parameters, improving our understanding of fluid turbulence, and developing techniques for reliably estimating the errors in simulations of complex physical phenomena.

-(b) Computer Science
+b) Computer Science